MICCoMpy/pypl/doc/tutorial.rst

 Tutorials
 =========

-These tutorials demonstrate how to utilize core features of **pyPL**.
+These tutorials demonstrate how to utilize core features of **PyPL**.

 Contents:

 .. toctree::
    :maxdepth: 1

-   tutorials/pyPL_100.ipynb
+   tutorials/PyPL_100.ipynb
-   tutorials/pyPL_200.ipynb
+   tutorials/PyPL_200.ipynb